Most of us should eat less of foods from this group!

 The following foods are high in fat:

-- Margarine, butter and other spreading fats including reduced fat spreads (although these contain less fat and calories they should still only be used in small amounts)
+- Butter and other spreading fats including reduced fat spreads (although these contain less fat and calories they should still only be used in small amounts)

 - Cooking oils and oil-based salad dressings